Solomon's Song of Songs

 Clear as the moon, bright as the sun,

 Daunting as the stars in the sky."
+I went down to the nut grove,

 To see the new green by the brook,